Trapper’s Camp Mobile Learning Program

 Bringing Sutter’s Fort to Colusa and Red Bluff since 1983

-During our Trapper’s Camp Mobile Learning Program students are “transported back in time” to an 1840’s fur trapping camp along the Sacramento River.
+During the Trapper’s Camp Mobile Learning Program students are “transported back in time” to an 1840’s fur trapping camp along the Sacramento River.
 The presenters will be in clothing appropriate to the period, and will generally act as if they are actually in 1846.
 At both the Colusa and Red Bluff sites, we present the students with the idea that they will be walking back in time as they move from their buses to the camp.

 Students will experience four interpretive stations that make up the complex operations of the camp.
 Presenters at each station are highly trained and experiences volunteer docents and staff from Sutter’s Fort State Historic Park, who take on personas of individuals from the 1840s.
 Each station will provide students with an opportunity to learn about history, science, technology, engineering and math.